 Woodland is, of course, important for the environment, creating a habit for a wide variety plants and wildlife.
 It provides shelter from the wind for cattle and crops.
 Woodland is part of the balance that contributes to our beautiful countryside.
 Imagine this scene without trees.

-Yeo Valley and The Woodland trust invited us for a day in the Mendip Hills, to tell us about trees and plants because they think woodland is very important.
-It’s part of the commitment to organic goodness that makes Yeo Valley so special.
+Yeo Valley so special.invited us for a day in the Mendip Hills, to tell us about trees and plants because they think woodland is very important.
+It’s part of the commitment to organic goodness that makes

 Les, a very knowledgeable chap, explained the history and geography of the area.